influxdata/docs-v2/content/influxdb/cloud/account-management/pricing-plans.md

 The Usage-Based Plan offers more flexibility and ensures you only pay for what you [use](/influxdb/cloud/account-management/data-usage/).
 Usage-Based Plans are based on consumption as measured by usage on the [pricing vectors](#pricing-vectors).

+Usage-Based Plans also offer access to all notification endpoints such as PagerDuty, Slack, HTTP, and [endpoints available in Flux](/flux/v0.x/tags/notification-endpoints/).

 ### Pricing vectors

 The Usage-Based Plan uses the following pricing vectors to calculate InfluxDB Cloud billing costs: